Global regulators to gauge risk of banks bailing out 'shadow banks'

 The Basel Committee of banking supervisors’ proposals, put out to public consultation until March, examine “step-in” risk, or a bank going beyond any contractual obligations to help a “shadow bank” client in trouble to avoid reputational damage.

-During the financial crisis of 2007-09, many off balance sheet structured investment vehicles for investing in securitisations were given a lifeline by the banks they did business with.
+During the financial crisis of 2007-09, many off balance sheet structured investment vehicles for investing in securitizations were given a lifeline by the banks they did business with.

 “In particular, in almost all cases, banks voluntarily provided liquidity where they were not committed to, ultimately leading in most cases to absorption of all the vehicles or bringing their assets onto the bank’s balance sheet,” the Basel committee said.